Christmas market and ultra-modern skyscrapers… not two terms that usually go together.

 Paris hosts at least 10 different markets during Advent.
 The largest runs along Champs-Elyssés, from the Champs-Elyssés roundabout all the way down to Place de la Concorde.
 Another interesting one is at Trocadero, right next to the Eiffel Tower.

-Many of the Christmas markets last until 2 January, so if you’re in or near Paris, there’s still time to get a few quirky Christmas presents and indulge: mulled wine, gourmet food, meats from Alsace, foie gras, honey, wine, cognac.
-And chocolate.
+Many of the Christmas markets last until 2 January, so if you’re in or near Paris, there’s still time to get a few quirky Christmas presents and indulge in mulled wine, gourmet food, meats from Alsace, honey, wine, cognac.
+And chocolat.